luvagu/next-headlines-archiver/README.md

 ## Client-side Features

 - Hybrid pages featuring both `Static & Server Side Rendering` and `SEO`
-- Homepage also features `Incremental Static Regeneration`
+- Static pages also feature `Incremental Static Regeneration`
 - Server and Client side rendering for search and filters
 - Optimized images
 - Data is displayed in cards over a timeline